nvda-es/devguides_translation/original_docs/NVDA Add-on Development Guide.md

 For most scripts, you don't have to worry about sending the command to the application.
 However, in case the script performs additional tasks while sending the key to the active application, you can use `gesture.send()` to send the command first before performing additional work.

 In a similar manner to scripts, the UI module allows you to say or braille what your add-on is doing.
 This is done by using `ui.message(something to say)` where `something to say` is replaced by a string for NVDA to say.
-Alternativley, you can call speech and braille handler methods directly if you want speech to say one thing and the braille display to show something else.
+Alternatively, you can call speech and braille handler methods directly if you want speech to say one thing and the braille display to show something else.
 We'll not go over `ui.message` here (you'll see examples of those), but what's more important is scripts, so we'll focus on that in this section.

 As of time of writing, NVDA supports input from the keyboard, braille displays with or without braille keyboard and touchscreens.
 These input types have a corresponding gesture prefix (kb for keyboard, br for braille and ts for touchscreen) which identifies the type of gesture.
 Output can be sent via speech and/or braille.